 Allard van der Beek (1964) obtained his MSc degree at the Faculty of Human Movement Sciences (Vrije Universiteit Amsterdam).
 He worked at the Coronel Institute for Occupational Health (Academic Medical Center / University of Amsterdam) on different projects regarding adverse health effects related to physical workload and work stress.
 He obtained his PhD degree on the thesis entitled ‘Assessment of workload in lorry drivers’.
 Furthermore, he was, among others, the principal investigator in a national programming study on priorities in occupational health research.
-After a couple of years at the Department of Public Health (Erasmus University Rotterdam), he moved to the Department of Public and Occupational Health (EMGO Institute for Health and Care Research, VU University Medical Center).
+After a couple of years at the Department of Public Health (Erasmus University Rotterdam), Allard moved to the Department of Public and Occupational Health (EMGO Institute for Health and Care Research, VU University Medical Center).

 Since 2007, Allard is holding a tenured position as Professor of Occupational Epidemiology.
 Presently, he is vice head of the Department of Public and Occupational Health and co-director of the EMGO Institute's research program ‘Musculoskeletal Health’.